tejada56/T-s_BareBonesComputing/README.md

 ![IMG_0294](https://user-images.githubusercontent.com/67407192/116057101-4ff60c00-a633-11eb-88e0-dbe94f065865.JPG)

 ## <h3>The Holy Grail of Routers!
 The excitement I had upon finding this little router is unreal!
-This little router is the Perfect tavel size and I've actually used it on many trips and to support my home network.
+This router is the Perfect tavel size and I've actually used it on many trips and throughout my home network.
 Whether your looking for a wireless access point to connect to your modem, add an access point to your WIFI or create a WWAN (Wireless Wide Area Network) like I do in my lab.
 This device does it all!
 I will only be covering a small amount of features this device is capable of.
 I highly encourage you to check it out on their site. https://www.gl-inet.com/products/gl-ar750s/

 * GL-AR750S-Ext
   *  DualBand WIFI (2.4ghz 300Mbps & 5ghz 433Mbps)